BryanRuan/BryanRuan/itmo356/Podcasts/Chapter-02/pc-chapter-02.md

 * 15:57 What do companies struggle with when they decide to opensource their codebase and core-products and how do they solve it?

+They struggle with making money and they solve it by learning how to run a bussiness before they release their source code

 * 19:00 What are some of the OpenSource companies?

+Hortonworks,MongoDB,and Red Hat

 * 19:35 What are the majority of OpenSource companies strategies to make money?